 Valerie Krips taught at the University of Melbourne and Deakin University before moving to the English Department of the University of Pittsburgh, where she was chair of the interdisciplinary Children’s Literature program.
 She also taught in the department’s graduate program, Critical and Cultural Studies, and has been a consultant for a variety of heritage projects.
 She was a co-editor of Arena Magazine and is Associate Editor (poetry) for Arena (third series).

-Hannah Nikkelson is Arena’s newest recruit as Visual Editor.
+Hannah Nikkelson is Arena’s Visual Editor.
 She is a photographic artist and editor and is interested in long-form documentary projects both political and experiential.

 Guy Rundle was founding co-editor of Arena Magazine and is Associate Editor of Arena (third series).
 He is a well-known essayist and is writer-at-large for Crikey.
 His most recent book Practice: Journalism, Essays and Criticism was published by Black Inc. in 2019.